 - lack of energy

 Each of these problems can be treated.
 Once identified, the TBI/Concussion team will develop and implement a comprehensive treatment plan.
 These types of consultations often include resources to the specialties outside of our clinic including sleep medicine, pain management, clinical psychology and psychiatry.
-Of note, the approach used in our clinic is designed to treat symptoms shortly after a concussive injury and not those with protracted/prolonged symptoms — often the result of intractible pain (usually headache) and signficant emotional disruption (such as a complex stress reaction, depression, worry).
+Of note, the approach used in our clinic is designed to treat symptoms shortly after a concussive injury and not those with protracted/prolonged symptoms — often the result of intractable pain (usually headache) and significant emotional disruption (such as a complex stress reaction, depression, worry).

 The Traumatic Brain Injury team is uniquely qualified to evaluate individuals who have experienced severe head trauma.
 Generally, such patients have already received inpatient hospital care and may have even completed a course of inpatient rehabilitative care.
 The Beth Israel Deaconess team is here to provide comprehensive evaluation of an individual’s neurological cognitive status on an outpatient basis and to develop a multidisciplinary, individualized treatment to help the individual continue his/her recovery.

 The Traumatic Brain Injury team approaches the evaluation and treatment of severe traumatic brain injury according to the following principles: